michaelvlaar/ppl-calculations/README.md

 - ⬜ Calculation information as title / subtitle when sharing via e.g. WhatsApp (in )
 - ⬜ Server-side error messages for form validation (currently not functioning properly on Firefox)
 - ⬜ Support for Negative PA in performance calculations
+- ⬜ Support for PA calculation with and QNH and QFE
+- ⬜ KNMI weatherbulletin and weather charts

 ## Installation